ThePowerOfSwift/TransL8/README.md

 Currently the history feature does not use it anymore, because an independent table view controller offers deleting of individual rows (something you cannot do in a context menu).
 But maybe the target language selection will move from the preferences towards a context menu in the future...

+## Property Wrapper

+Being a big fan of property getters and setters for blackboxing the internals of property handling, I was intrigued by `@propertyWrapper`s.
+After a nice [introduction around the mechanics and syntax](https://swiftsenpai.com/swift/create-the-perfect-userdefaults-wrapper-using-property-wrapper/), it helped to make the preference handling way more readable and compact and generic at the same time (`Codable` for the rescue).
+As a result, TransL8 now has as property wrapper around `UserDefault` and the `keychain` by means of [KeychainSwift](https://github.com/evgenyneu/keychain-swift) - even with default values.

 ## Catalyst

 Intrigued by this "one switch"?
 Me too so I've enabled it but the UX is very alien to macOS - as expected.
 Long journey ahead...